Take a 1-min quiz to get a personalized workout plan Male Female

 • 300 yards crawl warm-up.
 Don’t rest during the swim.

-• 4 x 50 yards crawl alternating breathing each length with a 15 second rest period in between laps.
+• 4 x 50 yards crawl alternating breathing each length with a 15-second rest period between.
 Breathe every 4th stroke on the first 25 yards, and breathe every 2nd stroke on the second 25 yards.
-You will need to count your strokes as you swim to know on which stroke you breathe.
+You’ll need to count your strokes as you swim to know on which stroke you breathe.

 • 10 x flip turns.
 Practice taking 2 strokes and doing a flip turn then another 2 strokes.

-• 4 x 50 yards choice of strokes with a 15 seconds rest between laps.
+• 4 x 50 yards choice of strokes with a 15-second rest period between distances.
 You can choose one type of stroke and stick with it or mix it up.

 • 300 crawl cool-down.
 Swim slowly and let your body relax.

-After you build endurance and have mastered proper breathing techniques you can gradually increase the intensity of your workouts.
-Remember the more intense your swimming workout is, the more calories you burn.
+Once you’ve built endurance and mastered proper breathing techniques, you can gradually increase the intensity of your workouts.
+Remember that the more intense your swimming workout is, the more calories you’ll burn.

-As the intensity increases so does the distance.
-That said, make sure you are ready to move on to a more intense workout regime before you press forward.
-Do not be in a hurry to up your intensity only do so if you feel your body can handle the stress.
+As the intensity increases, so can the distance.
+That being said, make sure you’re ready to move on to a more intense workout regime before you press forward.
+Don’t be in a hurry to up your intensity and only do so if you feel your body can handle the stress.
 Over time, you can try out a running and swimming workout plan or an advanced sprinting swimming workout plan.

 Below are intermediate swimming workout plans for weight loss: